pfdubois/BridgeBidding/source/MajorOpenings.rst

    pair: interference; negative double

 Over an overcall, new suit bids basically show what they would have without the overcall.
-The 2/1 bids are no longer game forcing, but back to the standard 10+ points and a five-card suit and they won't be hiding 3-card support.
+The 2/1 bids are no longer game forcing, but back to the standard |10ormore| points and a five-card suit; and they won't be hiding 3-card support.
 You may not be able to make the bid you wanted to make because it would now be at the two level and you don't have 10 points, or it would require five cards in the suit when you only have four.

-We'll learn details about :ref:`negative doubles <negative_double>` and other competitive bids later to deal with those situations.
-For this chapter, we'll talk about how to support partner after the interference.
+We'll learn the details about :ref:`negative doubles <negative_double>` and other competitive bids later to deal with those situations.
+Briefly, negative doubles work like this:

-For example, the auction starts 1♥ - (2♣).
+* The auction starts 1♥ - (2♣).
 We had a hand that would have bid 1♠ but we only have four spades so we can't bid 2♠.
-We double, a "negative double", to tell partner of our distress.
+We make a negative double to tell partner of our distress.

-To take another example, 1♦ - (1♠).
+* The auction starts 1♦ - (1♠).
 Before we were so rudely interrupted we were going to bid 1♥ with our five hearts and 8 HCP.
-But now, 2♥ would show 10+ points, so we can't bid that.
-The negative double says, partner, I have four hearts, at least, but either I'm not strong enough or I don't have five hearts.
+But now, 2♥ would show |10ormore|
+  points, so we can't bid that.
+The negative double says, partner, I have
+  |4ormore| hearts but either I'm not strong enough or I don't have five hearts.
   Don't worry, I have a plan if you bid clubs.

 .. index::
    pair: cue bid; limit raise

 .. index:: negative double

-To support after an overcall,
+To raise an opening 1M after an overcall,

-- Raise to 2 with 5-9 and 3+ cards.
+- Raise to 2M with 5-9 and |3ormore| cards.
 - Most hands with Axxx are also worth a raise to 2, especially in spades.
 - Cue-bid the overcalled suit to make a limit raise or better.
 - A jump cue-bid is a splinter in support of opener's suit.
-- A jump raise is preemptive in nature.
+- A jump raise (e.g. 1M - 2♣ - 3M) is preemptive.
-- A jump to 4 of the major shows a weak hand and 5+ trump.
+- A jump to 4M shows a weak hand and |5ormore| trump.

+Without support notrump bids deny support and are natural; they show a stopper in the overcalled suit:

-- 2N becomes an invitational bid with a balanced hand, but it shows a stopper in their suit.
+- 2N is invitational with a balanced hand, and shows a stopper in their suit.
-- 3N bids game, again with stoppers, but no support.
+- 3N bids game, again with stoppers.

-Thus, 1♠ – 3♠ would have meant a limit raise, but 1♠ (2♣) 3♠ shows a
+Thus,  shows a
 weak hand with at least four trump.
 Having nine trump between the hands should be relatively safe at the three level.

 In this case, 1♠ (2♣) 3♣ is the limit raise.
 This lets opener sign off at 3♠ if he does not want to accept the invitation.

+To support after a double, simple raises remain the same, but stronger raises use Jordan 2NT, discussed next.

 Examples:

+- 1♠ – 3♠ would have meant a limit raise, but 1♠ (2♣) 3♠ is preemptive, |4ormore| spades.
 - 1♥ (1♠) 2♠! limit raise+ in hearts
 - 1♥ (2♦) 2♥ 5-9, at least three hearts
 - 1♥ (2♦) 3♥ weak hand, 4+ hearts
 - 1♥ (1♠) 3♥ weak hand, 4+ hearts
 - 1♥ (1♠) 4♥ weak hand, 5+ hearts
 - 1♥ ( X) 2N!
 Limit raise or better, 3+ hearts.
 Forcing for one round.
 - 1♥ (1♠) 2N Invitational, balanced hand.
 This bid can be passed.
 - 1♥ (2♦) 4♦ is a splinter in support of hearts.
 - 1♥ (2♠) presents a quandary because the 3♠ cue-bid would force opener to game.
   If you have a suitable hand you might be able to make a negative double and come back to 3♥ to compete.
 A plain 3♥ is invitational.
 Lacking the strength to bid 3♥, all you can do is pass.

-To support after a double, simple raises remain the same, but stronger raises use Jordan 2NT, discussed next.

 .. index::
-   triple:2N;Jordan;Truscott
+   triple:2N;Jordan 2N;Truscott 2N

 .. _Jordan2NT: